colcon/colcon.readthedocs.org/user/how-to.rst

 Rebuild packages which depend on a specific package
 ---------------------------------------------------

-Assuming you have build the whole workspace before and then made changes to one package.
+Assuming you have built the whole workspace before and then made changes to one package.
 In order to rebuild this package as well as all packages which (recursively) depend on this package invoke:

 .. code-block:: bash